 The Company is an economic entity comprised of three individual companies listed below.
-Management provides senior living services in Charlotte, North Carolina.
+The Company was organized to provide senior living services in Charlotte, North Carolina.
 Services include providing and maintaining an independent living retirement community, assisted living services, skilled nursing care, and supporting services.
 The Community began operations in January 2021.

-Charlotte SP Senior Housing PROPCO, LLC ("SouthPark PROPCO") is a Delaware for-profit limited liability company registered to do business in North Carolina and formed for the purpose of developing and owning real property and the buildings of the Community.
+Charlotte SP Senior Housing PROPCO, LLC ("SouthPark PROPCO") is a Delaware for-profit limited liability company registered to do business in North Carolina and formed for the purpose of developing and owning real property and the buildings of the Company.
 SouthPark PROPCO is owned by Charlotte SP Senior Housing JV PROPCO, LLC, a Delaware limited liability company.